-Enterobacteria is a group of bacteria often found in human and animal intestines.
+Enterobacteriaceae is a group of bacteria often found in human and animal intestines.
 E. coli, Klebsiella spp. and Enterobacter spp. are in this group.
-Enterobacteriaceae resistant to broad-spectrum antibiotics (carbapenems) are called CRE (carbapenem-resistant Enterobacteriacea).
+Enterobacteriaceae that develop resistance to a group of antibiotics called carbapenems are called carbapenem-resistant Enterobacterales (CRE).

 You must report confirmed CP-CRE within 24 hours.

 CP-CRE is rare, must be reported within 24 hours, and confirmed by a lab.
 Healthcare providers and public health will coordinate appropriate infection control interventions to prevent transmission within and between healthcare settings.
 To report, call Call (253) 649-1412, press 0 (M-F, 8 a.m.-4:30 p.m.).
 Or call the 24 hour Reporting Line: (253) 649-1413 and leave a message with the patient\'s first name, last name, date of birth..